 One Church/One Book

-Twice a year NPC members are invited to read a book as a community.
+Once a year NPC members are invited to read a book as a community.
 The themes from this book are brought out in adult education, mission and worship in various ways.
 Additionally, congregation members facilitate small group book discussions.
-Recently we read Tattoos on the Heart: The Power of Boundless Compassion by Gregory Boyle and Ordinary Grace by William Kent Krueger.
+Recently we read Between The World and Me by Ta-Nehisi Coates, Tattoos on the Heart: The Power of Boundless Compassion by Gregory Boyle, and Ordinary Grace by William Kent Krueger.

 Other fellowship activities for adults and families throughout the year include:

 - Men’s Fellowship Breakfast, the second and fourth Thursdays of each month at 6:30 a.m. at Prairie Joe’s restaurant at 1921 Central Street in Evanston.

 - ToGather informal dinner at 6:15 p.m. every Thursday from September to May